No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 This formalization guarantees that the Quasi-Natural Transformation property observed in the original Conceptual Cage structure is preserved and generalized through the Kan Extension framework, providing a categorical foundation for conceptual flow lifting.

-### 1.4.
-Kan Extension as Horizontal Conceptual Shifting
+### 1.4 Kan Extension as Horizontal Conceptual Shifting and Cone Structure

 Conceptually, σ operator as Kan Extension performs not only lifting of morphic chains but also acts as a horizontal mapping across Z-frames, shifting conceptual flow from Fiber over Z to Fiber over Z'.